-At-risk / Higher risk users.
+At-risk / High-risk users.
 As technology imbeds into everyday life, more people are at a heightened risk of security, privacy, abuse, or safety risks because of what they do, who they are with, where they are, or even who they are.
 Insights from these users who are at higher risk can help improve the experiences for people who might be disproportionately harmed, and also get ahead of threats before they become widespread issues for users more generally.

 Chrome security warnings.
 To stop users from visiting websites that contain malware, attempt phishing, or have a problem with their SSL connection, web browsers like Chrome present a full-page warning that explains the threat and tries to convince the user to not proceed to the infected site.
 Our goal in this research was to reduce the rate at which users ignored these warnings.